vaishvikmaisuria/VaishvikMaisuria/README.md

 I just finished my HBSc Computer Science Specialist and Mathematics Minor at University of Toronto.
 A full-stack developer who loves to create software for others to enjoy.
 I love to develop innovative solutions to solve problems.

-  - 💻 I’m currently working on Willow, investing automated assistent software
+  - 💻 I’m currently working on Willow, an investing automated assistent software.
-  - 🔭 I’m currently learning Ruby on Rails and Swift
+  - 🔭 I’m currently learning Swift.
-  - 👯 I’m looking to collaborate on Falcon, and the authentication/subscription aspect
+  - 👯 I’m looking to collaborate on interesting projects.
-  - 💬 Ask me about, suprise me !
-  - 📫 How to reach me: https://www.linkedin.com/in/vaishvik-maisuria/
   - 😄 Pronouns: he/him/his
-  - ⚡ Fun fact: I like to Code, Basketball, and Chess.
+  - ⚡ Fun fact: I like to Code, Basketball, Investing and Chess.

 ## Languages